CogSciPrag/Understanding-LLMs-course/understanding-llms/intro.md

 Andrej Karpathy has an excellent [1h overview video](https://www.youtube.com/watch?v=zjkBMFhNj_g).

 We also highly recommend Brian Christian's book [The Alignment Problem](https://brianchristian.org/the-alignment-problem/) for a more general perspective on AI and computational CogSci.

+## Previous iterations of the course

+Slides from the 2024 iteration of the course can be found [here](https://github.com/CogSciPrag/Understanding-LLMs-course/tree/main/understanding-llms/lectures/archive_2024/).